srose/keycloak_contributions/howto-02-run.md

 ### keycloak-quarkus-server-app
 IntelliJ recognizes a quarkus app, but its not possible to launch or use it.

-Questions: Ideas or is the IDELauncher the only answer?
+Question: Ideas or is the IDELauncher the only answer?